MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cmdichildwndex-class.md

 ### <a name="parameters"></a>Parametreler
  [in] *hdwp*
- Ertelenmiş penceresi konumu yapısına işleyin.
+ Ertelenmiş pencere konumu yapısına işleyin.

 ##  <a name="canshowonmditabs"></a>  CMDIChildWndEx::CanShowOnMDITabs